Brokerage cash sweep program interest rate (APY)

 The reverse is true as well—if you sell a stock, you may not get the cash until two days after the trade settles.
 In this case, you would only start earning interest on that cash after it settles and is swept to the program banks.

 Uninvested brokerage cash is any available cash that you have in your brokerage account that you have not yet invested or spent.
 This money is what is swept (or moved) to program banks where it starts to earn interest.

 For those with a Robinhood Gold account, this doesn’t include margin.

-This means someone with $1,000 would earn about $0.01 in interest that day.
-With daily compounding, the next day's interest would be calculated on a $1,000.01 balance, and assuming no deposits or withdrawals, the account would end the year with $1,005 at 0.50% APY.
+This means someone with $1,000 would earn about $0.08 in interest that day.
+With daily compounding, the next day's interest would be calculated on a $1,000.08 balance, and assuming no deposits, changes to the uninvested cash balance, or withdrawals, the account could end the year with $1,030 at 3% APY.

 For leap years, we would use the same formula as above for daily interest but divide by 366 days instead of 365.

 Calculations provided are hypothetical and not guarantees of future results.
 Actual results will vary.
 Interest rates are subject to change.

 Yes, interest on your uninvested brokerage cash that is swept to the program banks will be compounded daily.
 Each day, you earn interest on your balance, and that earned interest itself also earns interest.
 Over time, your uninvested brokerage cash multiplies and grows on its own.
 Compound interest is a powerful tool to help build and accumulate wealth over time.
 Interest is paid on a monthly basis.